 If you have Scuds in your aquarium, there are a few things you will need to know about them before you decide if they are going to be a problem for you.

-Gammarus shrimp better known as Scuds are generally harmless and can be considered excellent live food.
-Many fish love to eat them but if you keep shrimp in your fish tank, Scuds can be a problem.
-Scuds attack shrimp when molted from their hard protective shell, and they will feed on baby shrimp.
+Freshwater amphipods, better known as Scuds or Gammarus shrimp, are harmless in small numbers and can be considered excellent live fish food.
+Scuds breed quickly and will attack other shrimp when molted from their hard protective shells, and they will also feed on baby shrimp.

 What Are Aquarium Scuds

-Scuds are freshwater amphipods described as small bottom-dwelling crustaceans found in freshwater streams, rivers, ponds, lakes, and swamps; in fact, they are so versatile that you will find them almost anywhere.
+Scuds are usually described as small bottom-dwelling crustaceans found in freshwater streams, rivers, ponds, lakes, and swamps; in fact, they are so versatile that you will find them almost anywhere.

 The size of a Scud can vary with newborns starting at around 1mm and fully grown adults ranging from 3mm-8mm in length.
 The growth cycle of a Gammarus Shrimp is quite complex as it will shed around once every 5 days whilst going through 9 different life cycles.